MiYanDoris/GraspVLA-real-world-controller/README.md

 <img src="res/camera_setup.jpg" alt="camera_setup_ours" width="70%" height="70%" style="display: block; margin: 0 auto;">

-- **Calibration (Rough)**.
-Since we randomize the camera extrinsics in our dataset, you only need to roughly align your camera setup with the image above.
-The definition of the robot coordinate system and the camera transformations are shown in the figure.
+- **Approximate Calibration**.
+Since camera extrinsics are randomized in our dataset, you only need to approximately match your camera setup to the one shown above.

-  - **Step 1**: Use a tape measure to roughly position the two cameras.
+  - **Step 1**: Roughly position the two cameras with a tape measure according to the above figure.

+    **Step 2**: Ensure that your table surface is below z=0.2m in robot base frame, as the end effector will automatically move to z=0.2m in the next step.

-  - **Step 2**: Run `xhost + && source demo.env && docker compose run calibrate_camera` to adjust rotation. ⚠️ Note that, the end effector will move to z=0.2m—ensure the table is lower than that to avoid collisions.
-Once the arm stops moving, align the green reference mask in RViz (front_ref/side_ref) with the actual images and check that the cameras are level (table edges should appear roughly horizontal).
-We provide our own reference images below for reference.
+  - **Step 3**: Run `xhost + && source demo.env && docker compose run calibrate_camera` for further calibration.
+Once the arm stops moving, adjust your camera poses such that the green reference mask (front_ref/side_ref) aligns with the real-world images in RViz.
+Also verify that the cameras are level, such that table edges appear roughly horizontal.
+You can refer to the below image for calibrated status.

 <img src="res/camera_ref.jpg" alt="camera_setup_ours" width="50%" height="50%" style="display: block; margin: 0 auto;">

 ### Connection to the Model Server
 Start the model server following the instructions in [GraspVLA](https://github.com/PKU-EPIC/GraspVLA) and modify the `SERVER_IP` and `SERVER_PORT` in `demo.env` to your server ip and port.
 If you use remote server, you can set them to be its public address.
 If you start the server on the same machine as the client, you can set them to be 127.0.0.1 and 6666.

 You can run the following command to validate the server is running.
-It will return ✓ if the server returns a valid dict.
+It will return ✓ if the server returns a valid result.
 ```
 source demo.env
 python3 validate_server.py